I didn't get invited to Hollywood for last night's world premiere of James Gunn's $225 million blockbuster-to-be, Superman, but that's cool.

 Bestselling thriller novelist Linwood Barclay says Ross Macdonald is still his favourite writer

-By Steve Newton Before he became an internationally bestselling thriller writer, Linwood Barclay spent many years in the journalistic trenches, first at the Peterborough Examiner and then at the Toronto Star, where he held such positions as assistant city editor, chief copy editor, news editor, Life section editor, and humour columnist.
-He figures that experience helped shape his future as an … Continue reading Bestselling thriller novelist Linwood Barclay says Ross Macdonald is still his favourite writer
+ORIGINALLY PUBLISHED ON OCT.
+12, 2021 By Steve Newton Before he became an internationally bestselling thriller writer, Linwood Barclay spent many years in the journalistic trenches, first at the Peterborough Examiner and then at the Toronto Star, where he held such positions as assistant city editor, chief copy editor, news editor, Life section editor, and humour columnist.
+He figures that experience … Continue reading Bestselling thriller novelist Linwood Barclay says Ross Macdonald is still his favourite writer

 Horror director Gigi Saul Guerrero strives to make movies that can follow you home